Maintenance och leak prevention for gas powered airsofts

 (2) Magazine seem fine but nothing happens when you press the trigger:

-Check the safety (manual tells you where it is).
-Usually located on the side of the pistol, some Glock-models have them under the barrel.
 With the magazine filled with gas, remove it from the weapon and gently tap the upper magazine valve and check if gas comes out, but be careful as the gas is very cold so wear gloves or use a screwdriver or other tool that keeps you out of harms way.
 If gas comes out, test the pistol again as sometimes the gas preussare is so high that the hammer in the weapon don´t have enough force to press the valve in.

 If still nothing happens, unscrew the outlet valve from the magazine (remove gas before hand!), clean the valve up and make sure it can move freely.
 Lubricate and screw in.
 You can test with having the valve fully seated or untread half of a revolution, that makes the valve pin come closer to the pistols hammer (given that the unthreading don´t start a leakage.